tarunon/AutoSnapping/README.md

 # AutoSnapping
-AutoSnapping when scroll decelerating in UITableView or UICollectionView
+Auto snapping when scroll decelerating in UITableView or UICollectionView

 ## Sample
 ```swift